• Skip to content

 Supporters of camel milk therapy say that it’s suitable for autistic children and adults of any age.

 Supporters also say that people with other health conditions can use camel milk as a therapy.
-This might include people with diabetes, cancer, skin disease or autoimmune disease.
+This might include people with diabetes, cancer, skin diseases or autoimmune diseases.

 What is camel milk therapy used for?

-They also say that camel milk helps with the stomach and digestion problems in some autistic children and adults.
+They also say that camel milk helps with the stomach and digestion problems that some autistic children and adults experience.

 Where does camel milk therapy come from?